TheJelmega/prog-lang/design/README.md

       - If we only match the labels, and go the next iteration.
       - Otherwise go to the next sub-step
    2. If we hit the end of the other functions optional parameters, we have no collision, otherwise break otherwise go to the next iteration
-5. Take the remaining default parameters that are left for each function, if there is a match for any label, there is a collision, otherwise go the the next step
+5. If any default parameters are left over, there is a collision, otherwise go the the next step
 6. If both functions have variadic arguments, we have a collision, otherwise we don't have one and the functions

 #### Resolve examples